Articles > Healthcare > What is health information technology?

 Some of the key soft skills that you can use or that professionals often find valuable include the following:

-• Problem-solving: As with any tech-related field, problems can and will arise.
-Having the ability to think on your feet and solve problems is crucial.
+- Problem-solving: As with any tech-related field, problems can and will arise.
+Having the ability to think on one's feet and solve problems is crucial.

-• Adaptability: Health information technology constantly evolves, whether it’s regulations, systems or practices.
-You need to be willing to learn new things.
+- Adaptability: Health information technology constantly evolves, whether it’s regulations, systems or practices.
+Professionals need to be willing to learn new things.

-• Customer service: You’ll often interact with patients, healthcare providers or other stakeholders.
+- Customer service: HIT professionals often interact with patients, healthcare providers or other stakeholders.
 Strong customer service skills help ensure positive interactions.

 How to enhance a career in health information technology

-Whether you’re coming to the field from another tech sector or are brand new to health information technology, building your career typically starts with earning requisite degrees and certificates.
-That’s because you need specific knowledge and technical abilities.
+Whether coming to the field from another tech sector or are brand new to health IT, building a career typically starts with earning requisite degrees and certificates.
+That’s because specific knowledge and technical abilities are needed.
 In addition, even though most HIT roles don’t require direct patient care, many do require some form of licensure or certification.

 For those who want to bring existing technology skills into the healthcare sector, health information systems certification can help open those doors.
-Whether you have an undergraduate degree or a graduate one, it’s possible to enhance your career and improve patient care with an understanding of informatics.
+Whether a candidate has an undergraduate or graduate degree, it’s possible to enhance a career and improve patient care with an understanding of informatics.

-Licensing requirements for health information technology roles can vary by state.
+Licensing requirements for roles in this field can vary by state.
 Although some states do not require professional certification, some employers may make it a hiring requirement.
 Professional accreditation options for healthcare information technology careers can include the following:

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.